-Prior to this, Hunzvi together with the war veterans had invaded more than 200 white owned factories and business under the auspices of solving labour disputes.
-After all this, Hunzvi began to be labelled as ZANU PF's campaign strategist who was influential during the 2000 elections.
+Prior to this, Hunzvi, together with the war veterans, had invaded more than 200 white owned factories and business under the auspices of solving labour disputes.
+After all this, Hunzvi began to be labelled as Zanu PF's campaign strategist who was influential during the 2000 elections.

-During the 2000 election campaigns, Hunzvi working in cohorts with the ZNLWVA was accused of torturing, killing as well as inciting violence against members of the Movement for Democratic Change (MDC) which was the main opposition party in the country whose president was Morgan Tsvangirai.
+During the 2000 election campaigns, Hunzvi working in cohorts with ZNLWVA was accused of torturing, killing as well as inciting violence against members of the Movement for Democratic Change (MDC) which was the main opposition party in the country whose president was Morgan Tsvangirai.
 It has been allegedly claimed that more than 30 MDC members were murdered.
 Hunzvi was even quoted saying,

 I am the biggest terrorist in Zimbabwe.

 After the elections, Hunzvi became the Member of Parliament for Chikomba constituency and was never awarded any ministerial post, much to his disgust.

 - ↑ 1.00 1.01 1.02 1.03 1.04 1.05 1.06 1.07 1.08 1.09 1.10 1.11 Andrew Meldrum,Chenjerai Hunzvi, The Guardian, published:5 Jun 2001,retrieved:30 August 2014"